okterakt/tbd-compiler/README.md

 # compiler-project
-Project for the Formal Languages and Compilers course
+Frontend of a simple compiler for the Formal Languages and Compilers course

 ## How to compile
 Execute the following from the root of the project directory